MoniqueSmiling/Exam-NikeProShop/README.md

 * Set up the HTML
     *  Created header, main, header, aside, footer
 * Set up the JS file
-    * Set up array objects injavascript for generating shoes.
+    * Set up an array of objects in javascript for generating shoes.
+* Write alt for each shoe in shoes.txt.

 * Create CSS sheet